geocolumbus/geocolumbus.github.io/_posts/2017-10-13-HTTPS-ELB-AWS-Spring-Boot.md

 #### spring boot security class

 Obviously you are using Spring Security to secure your webapp.
 You have to add some properties to the configuration to get http -> https redirect working.
-Specifically, these settings:
+Specifically, these settings to the [HttpSecurity class](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/config/annotation/web/builders/HttpSecurity.html).

     .requiresChannel().anyRequest().requiresSecure()